Global Resource Systems (GLOBE)

 Prereq: Instructor Permission for Course

 Selected projects that result in outcomes benefiting a non-Iowa State University entity, while instilling professional ethics and accomplishing student learning goals.
 Academic work under faculty supervision may include written reports, presentations, and guided readings.
 Course expenses paid by student.
 Assessed service-learning component.
-Meets U.S. Diversity Requirement.
+Meets U.S. Cultures and Communities (formerly U.S. Diversity) Requirement.
 (Typically Offered: Fall, Spring, Summer)

 Credits: 1-2.
 Contact Hours: Lecture 1.